josecarneiro/ironhack-6-2021-react-node-video-streaming-app/README.md

   - email - String
   - passwordHashAndSalt - String
   - role - String, either 'viewer' or 'creator'
-  - creditCardToken - String, provided by Stripe (should exist for viewers only).
 - Course
   - title - String
   - description - String